London police under pressure over clashes at women's protest

-Hundreds defied coronavirus restrictions to gather and protest violence against women, but the event ended with clashes between police and those attending.
+Hundreds defied coronavirus restrictions to gather and protest violence against women, but the event ended with clashes between police and those attending and many questioned whether the police force was too heavy-handed.

 Home Secretary Priti Patel said scenes from Saturday’s vigil in south London were “upsetting” and she is seeking a full report on what happened from the Metropolitan Police.
 The capital's mayor, Sadiq Khan, said the police response was “at times neither appropriate nor proportionate.”

 Police were seen scuffling with some women at the event, and one woman was seen pinned to the ground by two officers.
+Video widely shared on social media showed a woman was pulled up from the ground by officers who then shoved her from the back.
 Several women were led away in handcuffs as other attendees chanted “Shame on you” at police.
 The force later said four people were arrested for violating public order and coronavirus regulations.

-Many of those attending the vigil were already hostile to police because a serving Metropolitan Police officer, Wayne Couzens, was charged with the kidnap and murder of Sarah Everard, a 33-year-old woman who vanished March 3 while walking home in London.
-Her body was found in woodland in Kent, southeast of London, a week later.

-The case has sparked a national outcry and a heated debate on women’s safety.
-Organizers had planned an official vigil at Clapham Common, near where Everard was last seen alive, but were forced to cancel the event because of COVID-19 restrictions.
-A huge crowd turned up Saturday nonetheless.

 Defending the force’s actions, Assistant Commissioner Helen Ball said “hundreds of people were packed tightly together,” posing a very real risk of transmitting the virus.
 She added that officers had repeatedly encouraged those attending to leave, but “a small minority” of people chanted at police, pushing and throwing objects.